JamesNZL/notion-assignment-import/README.md

 # Notion Assignment Import

-A fully-configurable [Chrome extension](https://chrome.google.com/webstore/detail/elbkjcjgakaoccocmbglokgmalkoacie/) to parse the asssignments from a [Canvas LMS](https://www.instructure.com/canvas) course assignments page and load them into a [Notion](https://www.notion.so/) database at the click of a button — unlock your full time-management and productivity potential!
+A fully-configurable [Chromium extension](https://chrome.google.com/webstore/detail/elbkjcjgakaoccocmbglokgmalkoacie/) to load [Canvas](https://www.instructure.com/canvas) assignments into a [Notion](https://www.notion.so/) database, at just the click of a button — unlock your full time-management and productivity potential!

 - [Features](#features)
 - [Screenshots](#screenshots)